maxeboykin/maxxboykin/README.md

 ##### What stands between someone achieving their most ambitious dreams has less to do with talent or innate skill and more to do with approaching a problem and utilizing decision making.
 Making decisions occurs far more often than we think.
 That practice occurs millions of times each day.
 Due to the the continuous and compounding nature of all these millions of decisions that we face on a regular basis, even a marginal improvement in our process can have a huge impact in our ability to succeed in our endeavors.
 This space represents my journey into designing software and technology, one line of code..one 0 or 1..one pixel at a time.

 - 😄 I'm Max, an engineer, one of the 7.1 x 10^9 individuals striving to grow and progress on :earth_americas:.
 I am a former product manager at Dell Technologies.
-I graduated from the University of Michigan in 2016 with an Engineering Bachelor's and in 2017 with an Engineering Master's degree.
+I graduated from the University of Michigan in 2016 with an Engineering Bachelors and in 2017 with an Engineering Masters degree.
 Go Blue :yellow_circle:	:large_blue_circle:

 - :memo: Now don't get those feelings of melancholy due to the limited projects finished in this space.
 I’m currently working on a pathfinder visualizer project as well as a few other smaller private projects.
 Now, now, now...
 I am not one for clandestine or surreptitious relationships but that's the way this has got to be. :zipper_mouth_face:.